Our Vision: "To be Recognized

 Peel office at 10 Peel Centre Dr., 4th Floor, Brampton.

 For assistance, please call the Water Quality Team at:

 905-791-7800 ext 4685.

 The Region of Peel operates municipal water supply systems in accordance with provincial regulations:

 - Analytical tests to monitor water quality are conducted by a laboratory audited by the Canadian Association for Environmental Analytical Laboratories (CAEAL) and accredited by the Standards Council of Canada (SCC).
-Accreditation ensures that the laboratory has acceptable laboratory protocols and assurances of the proficiency of the analysts performing the tests.
+Accreditation ensures that the laboratory has acceptable laboratory protocols and test methods in place.
+It also requires the laboratory to provide evidence and assurances of the proficiency of the analysts performing the tests.

 - Operation by Licensed Operators.
-Competent and licensed staff operates and maintains the water treatment facilities and water distribution systems.
-Operator certification is regulated under the Ontario Water Resources Act (OWRA) Regulation 435/93.
+Competent and licensed staff performs the operations and maintenance of Regional waterworks.
+Mandatory licensing program for operators of drinking water facilities in Ontario is regulated by Regulation 128/04, under the Safe Drinking Water Act (SDWA).
 Licensing means that an individual meets the education and experience requirements and has successfully passed certification examinations.